Children’s Religious Education

 • Foster a sense of belonging to a wider community and the Universe.

-Northlake Unitarian Universalist Church provides childcare from birth through preschool, beginning at 10:00 a.m. for parents and caregivers attending the worship service.
+Northlake Unitarian Universalist Church provides childcare from birth through preschool, from 10:15 to 11:45 a.m. for parents and caregivers attending the Sunday worship service.
 Children will be supervised by our nursery staff, and welcomed to play together and read.
-Parents and caregivers are invited to stay with their children as long as needed for everyone to feel comfortable in their surroundings.
+Parents and caregivers are invited to stay with their children as long as needed for everyone to feel comfortable in their surroundings and to check in any time.
 Children of visitors are welcome.

-Help your child have a better experience by coming regularly.
+Help your child have a better experience by bringing them often.
 Regular attendance allows children to build relationships at church and permits more continuity between lessons.
 Please make Sunday morning church a family ritual.

 We light this chalice to remind ourselves

-- to treat all people kindly, because they are our brothers and sisters;
+- to treat all people kindly, because they are our siblings in spirit;

 - to take good care of the earth, because it is our home;